njelich/LinkOff/README.md

 Please create an issue before submitting a pull request.

+Use npm to install dependencies, simply run `npm i`.
+To rebuild the CSS from SCSS run `npm run css-build`.

-This extension is plain JS, CSS and HTML, with all necessary libraries shipped in the `lib` folder.
-To install the extension locally follow the instructions for your browser.
+To install the extension locally follow the instructions below for your browser.

 **Firefox**